jameswachira394-lab/SMC-/readme.md

-snsbhshdstarted writing the readme file this gonna take a while bshshsje
+sbhshshdsnsbhshdstarted writing the readme file this gonna take a while bshshsje